-When signing up your softball team, be aware that each team can have a maximum of 7 players on the field at a time.
-You must have a minimum of 7 players and two of those player must be female.
+When signing up your softball team, be aware that each team can have a maximum of 10 players on the field at a time.
+You must have a minimum of 7 players to play and for coed two of those player must be female.

 Softball RulesSocial Boston Sports offers Softball in and around the greater Boston area.
 We offer co-ed and men’s recreational leagues that play on a variety of surfaces and fields.
 Our mission is to provide a fun safe environment for players to stay active, meet new people, and have some fun!
 All of our leagues offer team t-shirts, special events, and more!
 Join as a free agent, small group or full team and start playing today!